Vasu10134/tech-stack-notes/Github.md

+# Github :
-> Git & GitHub tracks the history of changes as people and teams collaborate on projects together.
+### Git & GitHub tracks the history of changes as people and teams collaborate on projects together.

-## Commands:
+# Commands :

 - `git version`: Gives the version of Git.
 - `git init`: Initializes a new Git repository.